tidalcycles/Tidal/tutorial/tutorial.md

 ### Enter Bjorklund (and Euclid)

-The If you give two numbers in parenthesis after an element in a pattern, then Tidal will distribute the first number of sounds equally across the second number of steps:
+If you give two numbers in parenthesis after an element in a pattern, then Tidal will distribute the first number of sounds equally across the second number of steps:

 ```haskell
 d1 $ sound "can(5,8)"
 ```

-Now it isn't possible to distrute three elements equally across eight discrete steps, but the algorithm does the best it can.
+But then, it isn't possible to distrute three elements equally across eight discrete steps, but the algorithm does the best it can.
 The result is a slightly funky bell pattern.
 Try this one:

 ```haskell
 d1 $ sound "can(5,8)"
 ```

-Bjorklund's algorithm wasn't made for music but for an application in nuclear physics, which is exciting.
-More exciting still is that it is similar to the one of the first known algorithms written in Euclid's book of elements in 300 BC.
+This uses "Bjorklund's algorithm", which wasn't made for music but for an application in nuclear physics, which is exciting.
+More exciting still is that it is very similar in structure to the one of the first known algorithms written in Euclid's book of elements in 300 BC.
 You can read more about this in the paper [The Euclidean Algorithm Generates Traditional Musical Rhythms](http://cgm.cs.mcgill.ca/~godfried/publications/banff.pdf) by Toussaint.
 Examples from this paper are included below, although some require rotation to start on a particular beat - see the paper for full details and references.

 Pattern | Description
 ------- | -----------